I Want To...

 - Program Director

-- The Director of Pharmacy has ultimate responsibility for the residency program.
+- The Vice President and Chief Pharmacy Officer has ultimate responsibility for the residency program.
 Specialty programs are directed by individuals qualified to direct the training experience.

 - Program Coordinator

-- The Residency Program Coordinator works with the Director of Pharmacy and the Residency Program Directors to ensure the program goals and learning objectives are met, training schedules are maintained, appropriate preceptorship for each rotation or training period is provided, and resident evaluations are conducted routinely and based on pre-established learning objectives.
+- The Residency Program Coordinator works with the Vice President and Chief Pharmacy Officer and the Residency Program Directors to ensure the program goals and learning objectives are met, training schedules are maintained, appropriate preceptorship for each rotation or training period is provided, and resident evaluations are conducted routinely and based on pre-established learning objectives.

 - The Residency Program Coordinator also serves as Secretary of the Residency Preceptors Committee and assumes a lead role in program administration and recruitment activities.

 - Each rotation has a pharmacist preceptor who develops and guides the learning experiences to meet the programs' goals and objectives while considering residents' goals, interests and skills.
 At the end of the rotation, residents meet with preceptors to review their performance.
-A written report assessing residents is prepared based on the American Society of Health-System Pharmacists' (ASHP) Residency Learning System (RLS).
+A written report assessing residents is prepared based on the American Society of Health-System Pharmacists' (ASHP) Residency Program Design and Conduct (RPDC).

 - Project Advisor